Path Planning for Aerial Relays via Probabilistic Roadmaps: Proof of Theorem

 \begin{extendedonly} \begin{bullets} \blt[given path] Let $\pathsingle_2\define\{\loc_2[0],\loc_2[1],\ldots,\loc_2[\numwp_0-1]\}$ be the path for UAV-2 returned by Algorithm~\ref{algo:trajtwo}. \blt[max num lift] Observe that, for a given $\higherbheight$, there is a maximum number of times that $\pathsingle_2$ can be lifted before the lifting operator returns the same path as its input, that is, $\liftfun^{(\indlift)}(\pathsingle_2) = \liftfun^{(\indlift+1)}(\pathsingle_2)$ for a sufficiently large $\indlift$.
 Let $\numlift$ denote the smallest of such values of $\indlift$, i.e., $ \numlift\define \min\{\indlift\in\mathbb{N}:\liftfun^{(\indlift)}(\pathsingle_2)=\liftfun^{(\indlift+1)}(\pathsingle_2)\}$.

 \blt[UAV-2 path lifted to top] If Algorithm~\ref{algo:trajone} fails to provide a valid path, it necessarily fails to find a valid path at all iterations and, in particular, at the $\numlift$-th iteration.
-Therefore, to prove the theorem, it suffices to show that the algorithm succeeds if it reaches the $\numlift$-th iteration, which is the worst case. \begin{bullets} \blt[existence of UAV-1 path]To this end, suppose that there is a path for UAV-1 that results in a valid (combined) path when UAV-2 follows
+Therefore, to prove the theorem, it suffices to show that the algorithm succeeds if it reaches the $\numlift$-th iteration, which is the worst case.
+Equivalently, it has to be shown that Algorithm~\ref{algo:trajone} can find a path to $\mathbb{N} \times \destsetuo$ through the extended graph corresponding to $\liftfun^{(\numlift)}(\pathsingle_2)$. \blt[combined path feasible] Since Algorithm~\ref{algo:trajone} is based on a shortest path algorithm, it will return a path to $\mathbb{N} \times \destsetuo$ if at least one such a path exists.
+Therefore, to prove the theorem, it suffices to find \textit{any} path to $\mathbb{N} \times \destsetuo$.